percona/pxc-docs/docs/wsrep-system-index.md

 it's recommended to set this back to ``1`` to see if that resolves the issue.
 The default value can be increased for better throughput.

-You may want to increase it as suggested in [`Codership documentation for flow control`](https://galeracluster.com/documentation-webpages/nodestates.html#flow-control): when the node is in ``JOINED`` state, increasing the number of replica threads can speed up the catchup to ``SYNCED``.
+You may want to increase it as suggested in [`Codership documentation for flow control`](https://galeracluster.com/library/documentation/node-states.html): when the node is in ``JOINED`` state, increasing the number of replica threads can speed up the catchup to ``SYNCED``.

-You can also estimate the optimal value for this from [`wsrep_cert_deps_distance`](wsrep-status-index.md#wsrep_cert_deps_distance) as suggested [`on this page`](https://galeracluster.com/documentation-webpages/monitoringthecluster.html#checking-the-replication-health).
+You can also estimate the optimal value for this from [`wsrep_cert_deps_distance`](wsrep-status-index.md#wsrep_cert_deps_distance) as suggested [in the Galera Cluster documentation](https://galeracluster.com/library/training/tutorials/galera-monitoring.html).

-For more configuration tips, see [`this document`](https://galeracluster.com/documentation-webpages/configurationtips.html#setting-parallel-slave-threads).
+For more configuration tips, see [Setting Parallel Slave Threads`](https://galeracluster.com/library/kb/parallel-applier-threads.html).

 !!! admonition "See also"